USNavalResearchLaboratory/turboWAVE/docs/ref-geometry.rst

 	Rotate about the given global axis.
 This directive can be repeated to create a sequence of operations.
 Rotations about a shifted axis can be carried out by performing the sequence :math:`TRT^{-1}` with :math:`T` a translation and :math:`R` a rotation.

 	:param enum axis: can be ``x``, ``y``, or ``z``
 	:param float angle: the rotation angle in radians.
-You can use degrees by adding a macro, e.g., ``rotation about axis = %45[deg]``.
+You can use degrees by adding a dimension, e.g., ``rotation about axis = 45 [deg]``.

 .. py:function:: complement = tst